edhowland/vish/Syntax.md

 ## Variables

+In Vish, variables are lexically scoped.
+This is different than dynamically scoped languages like Perl.
+In fact, Vish is more like Scheme.

 Variables can be assign any valid expression, block or lambda expression.
 After assignement, a variable can be dereferenced via the ':var' form.